simonberner/githubfollowme/README.md

 - Create screens and views
 - Add the view model (MVVM)
 - Validate username input by adding a regex
-- Add the Model (MVVM)
+- Add the Model (MVVM)e
 - Setup the NetworkManager (Singleton Pattern)
-- Implement the LazyVGrid and DataSource???
+- Implement the LazyVGrid
+- Add AsyncImage for avatar loading (not sure what URLCache actually caches?
+The URL or the image itself?)
+- Pagination in the Model and Infinite Scrolling in the View

+## Potential improvements 💡
+### Explore new/other solutions
+- Try [Nuke](https://github.com/kean/Nuke) for Image Loading instead of AsyncImage
+### Improvements
+- How can images be cached when using AsyncImage?

 ## Junior, Middle, Senior, Expert, Lead, Architect? 🧢
 In our industry, we very often categorise/put ourself and others in experience levels.
 Sometimes this can be good as reference